 Sedgemoor District Council, through its membership of the Safer Somerset Community Safety Partnership, is committed to tackle anti-social behaviour.
 Sedgemoor District Council meet with the police and partners at a Multi-Agency meeting on a weekly basis discussing local issues that impact ordinary people's lives and formulate action plans to provide positive outcomes for the community.

-Sedgemoor District Council offer a 24 hour non-emergency Anti Social Behaviour Hotline (Tel: 0800 298 2009) as well as the opportunity to submit a report electronically.
+Sedgemoor District Council offer a 24 hour non-emergency Anti Social Behaviour Hotline (Tel: 0800 298 2009) as well as the opportunity to Report Anti-Social Behaviour online.
 These methods should only be used where the ASB incident:

 is NOT an emergency

 - should NOT require an immediate response

 This is an intelligence gathering system, all reports are entered onto the ASB database to help agencies tackle ASB together.
 Examples of things you could report are: